 - 2.3 Assessment of risk - 2.3.1 Decision makers must establish whether or not the person, if returned to their country of origin, will live freely and openly as a LGBT person.
 This involves a wide spectrum of conduct which goes beyond merely attracting partners and maintaining relationships with them.
-If it is found that the person will in fact conceal aspects of his or her sexual orientation/identity if returned, decision makers must consider why the person will do so.
+If it is found that the person will in fact conceal aspects of their sexual orientation/identity if returned, decision makers must consider why the person will do so.
 If this will simply be in response to social pressures or for cultural or religious reasons of their own choosing and not because of a fear of persecution, then they may not have a well-founded fear of persecution.
-But if the reason why the person will resort to concealment is that they genuinely fear that otherwise they will be persecuted, it will be necessary to consider whether that fear is well founded. - 2.3.2 For further guidance, see the Asylum Instruction on Sexual Identity Issues in the Asylum Claim. - i.
-Treatment by the state - 2.3.3 In the country guidance case of M(Risk Objective Evidence Homosexuals) Albania CG [2003] UKIAT 00067 (8 September 2003) the Tribunal concluded that '... there is no country background evidence which supports a reasonable likelihood that homosexuals as such in Albania are subject to any action on the part either of the populace or the authorities which would amount to persecution for the purposes of the Refugee Convention or would be in breach of their protected human rights.'(para 7). - 2.3.4 In the subsequent country guidance case of MK (Lesbians) Albania CG [2009] UKAIT 00036 (September 2009), the Tribunal concluded that 'In general terms in Albania women of lesbian orientation are able to carry on lesbian relationships discreetly without attracting the risk of serious harm.
-A lesbian woman, whose sexual orientation becomes known, may be at risk of harm from members of her family, particularly if she is from a traditional family from the north of Albania, but each case must be determined on its merits.
-In such a case, however, it is likely that there would be an adequacy of state protection.'(para 384). - 2.3.5 The Tribunal in MK also went on to conclude 'In our view the evidence supports the proposition that homosexuals known to be members of gay associations and those who visit cruising areas in the centre of Tirana are likely to be harassed and on occasions ill-treated by the police but we are not satisfied that merely being effeminate or butch, being unmarried or living with a person of the same sex who was not a member of the family, would in itself attract the risk of serious harm from the police for reasons of sexual orientation.' (para 339). - 2.3.6 In the years since both IM and MK were determined, the Albanian government has passed some of the most progressive LGBT laws in the region and its public officials have demonstrated a willingness and ability to

-- partner with LGBT activists to pass reforms.
-Anti-discrimination laws in Albania expressly protect LGBT persons and make hate crimes a criminal offence (see Legal framework). - 2.3.7 There are no longer reports that the Albanian police ill-treat known members of LGBT associations as was found by the Tribunal in MK.
-Decision makers should therefore depart from the caselaw in that regard.
-There are now legal protections and the government has shown formal support for LGBT rights.
+But if the reason why the person will resort to concealment is that they genuinely fear that otherwise they will be persecuted, it will be necessary to consider whether that fear is well founded. - 2.3.2 For further guidance, see the Asylum Instruction on Sexual Identity Issues in the Asylum Claim. - a.
+Treatment by the state - 2.3.3 In the country guidance case of M(Risk Objective Evidence Homosexuals) Albania CG [2003] UKIAT 00067 (8 September 2003) the Tribunal concluded that '... there is no country background evidence which supports a reasonable likelihood that homosexuals as such in Albania are subject to any action on the part either of the populace or the authorities which would amount to persecution for the purposes of the Refugee Convention or would be in breach of their protected human rights.'(para 7). - 2.3.4 In the years since IM was determined, the Albanian government has passed some of the most progressive LGBT laws in the region and its public officials have demonstrated a willingness and ability to partner with LGBT activists to pass reforms.
+Anti-discrimination laws in Albania expressly protect LGBT persons and make hate crimes a criminal offence (see Legal framework). - 2.3.5 There are no longer reports that the Albanian police ill-treat known members of LGBT associations.
+There are legal protections and the government has shown formal support for LGBT rights.
 The collaborative spirit generated by the extensive discussions between the government and LGBT activists has drawn praise from LGBT organisations.
 On several occasions there have been minor incidents at public LGBT events, however protection and cooperation with the police has been reported as very positive.
-Awareness events have been attended by high-ranking government officials and supporters (see Public events and Treatment by, and attitudes of, state authorities).
+Awareness events have been attended by high-ranking government officials and supporters (see Public events and Treatment by, and attitudes of, state authorities). - b.
+Societal treatment - 2.3.6 Despite the law and the government's formal support for LGBT rights, Albania remains a conservative society in which homophobic attitudes persist particularly in northern areas of the country.
+The have been incidents of LGBT people in Albania being subject to intolerance,